jessicajyu/jessicajyu/content/authors/admin/_index.md

 ---
 bio: Jessica Yu is a secondary school teacher in Quebec.
 Her interests include coaching, hiking, and relationships.
-She leads the Town and Gown Toastmasters club, which helps leaders connect.
+She leads the Town and Gown Toastmasters Club, whose mission is to train skilled leaders.
 education:
   courses:
   - course: MSc in Human Health and Nutritional Sciences